-Ex-VW CEO Winterkorn testifies to German parliament inquiry
+Ex-VW CEO Winterkorn denies knowing early about cheating

 - Portions of Interstate 84, Interstate 90 closed in ice storm

-Winterkorn said he wouldn’t comment on details that are a matter for a criminal investigation in Germany.
+Winterkorn said he wouldn’t comment on details that are a matter for a criminal investigation by prosecutors in Braunschweig, Germany, and declined to answer several questions on when exactly he knew what.

+The former CEO, who gave his profession as “trained engineer,” acknowledged that “love of detail” was his “trademark.”

+“It is not comprehensible why I was not informed early and clearly about the measurement problems,” he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.